 *If you are currently suffering with an eating disorder or disordered eating and stable for outpatient care, 1:1 support is the best option for you.

-This program is not for runners who…
+This program is not for women who…

 |Want to continue relying on calorie tracking apps to tell them what, when or how much to eat|

 |Are not willing to challenge their mindset and want to stay stuck in their negative health beliefs|